Yankees vs. Guardians Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Domingo German (2-2) will make his sixth start of the season.
+- The Yankees' Gerrit Cole (5-0) will make his seventh start of the season.

-- He has earned a quality start one time in five starts this season.
+- In six starts this season, he's earned a quality start in five of them.

-- German has three starts in a row of five innings or more.
+- Cole has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent